Manage card payments

 Refund card order API

-Solidgate handles refunds for both Guide
+Solidgate handles refunds for both card payments and alternative payment methods Guide

 Connect alternative payment methods to boost your checkout conversion.
 Solidgate offers diverse payment methods, aiding merchants in understanding and catering to local preferences globally.

-(APMs) through its secure payment gateway integration.
+through its secure payment gateway integration.

-We recommend implementing automated retry logic for declined operations.
+Implement automated retry logic for declined operations.
 Additionally, consider incorporating a strategy to trigger subsequent attempts at hourly intervals, ensuring that the cumulative retry count does not exceed 120 attempts.

 To make a refund